-Forensic seized drug laboratories are encouraged to meet these minimum standards.
+FSSPs providing forensic seized drug services are encouraged to meet this standard.

-HOW IS THIS STANDARD USED AND WHAT ARE THE KEY ELEMENTS?
+HOW IS THIS STANDARD USED, AND WHAT ARE THE KEY ELEMENTS?

 Minimum equipment and procedures for microcrystal analysis of PCP and its analogues using potassium permanganate, gold bromide, or gold chloride are described in this standard.
 These tests require skill and expertise to perform.
 The appropriate precipitating reagent is added to a small amount of test material (approximately 1 mg).
 The habit (i.e., external morphology or shape) and aggregation of the crystals formed can be used to distinguish PCP or its analogues from other drugs.
 A polarized light microscope (PLM), capable of magnifications of 40x to 400x is recommended.
 If the crystal morphology observed is similar to those formed using known reference standards, the sample is considered positive by this technique for the presence of PCP or its analogies.
-Microcrystal tests are classified as Category B tests under ASTM E2329-17, which means that additional testing is required.
+Microcrystal tests are classified as Category B tests under ANSI/ASTM E2329-17; additional testing is required.